Argentine peso: Third series (Tenemos Patria (We have a country), 2013)

 Introduced in 2013.
-These banknotes remain in use, coexisting with later series, as of 2025.

-All the banknotes of this series were announced with a title that identifies them: 5 pesos 'San Martín.
-The Dream of the Great Homeland', 10 pesos 'Manuel Belgrano.
-High in the Sky', 20 pesos 'Juan Manuel de Rosas.
-Heroes of the Paraná', 50 pesos 'Malvinas Islands.
-A Sovereign Love', 100 pesos 'Eva Perón.
-A Moment Towards Eternity', and 100 pesos 'Memory, Truth, and Justice.
-A Path to Identity'.

-On April 4, 2016, it was announced that the series of 100-peso banknotes featuring María Eva Duarte de Perón would be extended with the letters AA, and it also includes a new security feature on its sides for people with visual impairments.
+These banknotes remain in use, coexisting with later series, as of 2026.
+All the banknotes of this series were announced with a title that identifies them: 5 pesos San Martín.
+The Dream of the Great Homeland, 10 pesos Manuel Belgrano.
+High in the Sky, 20 pesos Juan Manuel de Rosas.
+Heroes of the Paraná, 50 pesos Malvinas Islands.
+A Sovereign Love, 100 pesos Eva Perón.
+A Moment Towards Eternity, and 100 pesos Memory, Truth, and Justice.
+A Path to Identity.
+On 4 April 2016, it was announced that the series of 100-peso banknotes featuring María Eva Duarte de Perón would be extended with the letters AA, and it also includes a new security feature on its sides for people with visual impairments.
 5-peso notes were removed from circulation 29 February 2020.